notoremember/NotesPY/README.md

 # NotesPY

-my program notes on python , where you can save , read , delete , renaming or other functionals.Have fun
+my program notes on python , where you can save , read , delete , renaming or use other functional.

-thank you GB
+### Have fun